Ranking hierarchical multi-label classification results with mLPRs: Experiments

-For the assessment using the disease diagnosis data set, we followed the same training procedure used in \cite{huang2010} to obtain the binary Bayesian classifiers.
-Specifically, we used leave-one-out cross-validation (LOOCV) to obtain the Bayesian classification scores for each sample.
-The other methods were executed in the same LOOCV fashion to allow a fair comparison.
-For this data set, we report on all three versions of the mLPR estimation procedure.
+For the disease diagnosis dataset, we followed the same training procedure as \citet{huang2010} to obtain the binary Bayesian classifiers.
+Specifically, we used leave-one-out cross-validation (LOOCV) to calculate the Bayesian classification scores.
+To ensure a fair comparison, all competing methods were executed using the same LOOCV approach.
+For this dataset, we include results for all three versions of the mLPR estimation procedure.

 For each method, we plotted the PR curve for the resulting ranking.
-In Figure \ref{disease_diag_PR}~(a), we note that the independence (indpt) approximation outperformed both the neighborhood (nbh) approximation and the full version.
-This result is attributed to the challenge of estimating the dependency using a data set with a low signal-to-noise ratio and small sample size.
-Thus, although the full version and the neighborhood approximation are theoretically better, in this case we prefer the independence approximation for its practical robustness.
-In addition, we observe that HierRank produced a better ranking than NaiveSort for each version of the mLPR estimation.
+As shown in Figure \ref{disease_diag_PR}~(a), { among the three methods for deriving $\widehat{mLPR}$, the independence (indpt) approximation outperformed both the neighborhood (nbh) approximation and the full version.
+Despite the superior theoretical performance of the full version, the independence approximation demonstrated greater practical robustness in this case.
+This result is attributed to the difficulty of appropriately incorporating dependency when estimating mLPR from a dataset with a low signal-to-noise ratio and a small sample size.} Additionally, HierRank produced a better ranking than NaiveSort for each version of the mLPR estimation.
 This corroborates our previous conclusion that HierRank provides a better ranking than NaiveSort when the input scores are deficient (e.g., the $\widehat{mLPR}$ values are imperfect).

-As shown in Figure \ref{disease_diag_PR}~(b), \Method\/HierRank-indpt performed better than all of the other methods, and it performed noticeably better when the recall value was low (in the initial portion of the ranking).
-This result suggests that our method may be more desirable for applications such as disease diagnosis, in which the correctness of the top decisions is highly valued.
+As shown in Figure \ref{disease_diag_PR}~(b), \Method\/HierRank-indpt performed better than all of the other methods.
+Furthermore, it performed noticeably better when the precision rate was high and the recall value was low (i.e., in the initial portion of the ranking).
+Specifically, our method outperformed C-HMCNN at high precision levels (i.e., when recall is approximately less than 0.125 and precision is close to 1), although C-HMCNN surpassed our approach when the recall approximately exceeded 0.4.
+This result suggests that our method may be more suitable for applications such as disease diagnosis, where the accuracy of the top decisions (or high precision) is more critical.